sphericaldev/bookings/packages/app-store/wordpress/DESCRIPTION.md

 #### FEATURES

-- Add Cal.com booking calendar to any WordPress page/post with a simple shortcode.
+- Add Spherical Bookings to any WordPress page/post with a simple shortcode.
-- Display your Cal.com booking calendar inline or in a popup.
+- Display your availability inline or in a popup.
 - Customize your booking button to suit you.

 #### SHORTCODE

-<code>[cal url=/username/meetingid type=2 text="Schedule a call with me"]</code>
+<code>[bookings url=/username/meetingid type=2 text="Lets Talk!"]</code>

 #### SHORTCODE CUSTOMIZATION